christran85-cyber/enterprise-security-operations-lab/README.md

 ### Outcome

-Security information from multiple systems is collected and analyzed from a centralized SIEM platform.
+Security events from multiple systems can be monitored and correlated from a centralized platform.

 ---